OpenNews/opennews-website/_posts/2025-11-20-opennews-to-build-a-butterfly.md

 <img src="/media/img/blog/metamorphosis-notes.jpeg" style="width: 75%;" alt="A snapshot from Jessica’s notes at NICAR 2025 including the first sketch of a proposed structure for OpenNews programming that includes images about plant growth related to how we seed, grow and root our work.">
 <p class="caption" style="margin-top: -15px; text-align: left;"></p>

+*Editor’s Note: We’re fundraising and hoping to raise $15,000 by the end of the year.
+We grew this year, and [we need your help to keep going](https://opennews.networkforgood.com/).*

 I’ll level with you.
 When the training wheels came off late in 2024, John and I found ourselves leading OpenNews with funding through October of this year and few prospects.
 Looking down the line, and feeling completely wrung out after working a dozen years in an industry that doesn’t know how to rest, I thought this might be the end of OpenNews.

 After spending our first year as co-directors running on parallel tracks, producing two SRCCONs, stepping into consulting projects, and learning the inner workings of small nonprofit leadership as quickly as possible, John and I still hardly knew each other.
 Encouraged by our departing co-director, we took [a chrysalis period](https://alliedmedia.org/news/chrysalis-year).
 We had to look inward and reconnect if we were going to lead OpenNews into its next era together.